Vizzuality/devismos/_docs/backenders/strategy-2021/roles/knowledge-and-mentorship.md

 ## Current focus

-- Facilitate and coordinate pair programming sessions

-  - Nudge colleagues to incorporate pair programming into daily work when possible, useful and appropriate, whether as an impromptu practice or as planned/scheduled sessions part of the wider pair programming roulette initiatives (backend area, cross-functional areas)
-  - Promote sharing during the weekly tech meetings of feedback on any pair programming sessions that happened during the week

 - Facilitate the weekly tech meetings

   - Organize each meeting's agenda in advance, gathering input from colleagues